ga-wdi-boston/ember-resources-one-to-many/README.md

 },
 ```

-To test these relationships, all we need to do is follow the same approach as the previous time vis-a-vis the Ember Inspector.
+To test these relationships, all we need to do is follow the same approach as the previous example and open up the Ember Inspector to its Data tab.

 ### Many-to-Many Relationship
 ![Pokemon Types](./readme-assets/type-icons.png)